MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/migrate.md

 ## Register for the Dynamics Insider Program

-1. Go to [https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F](https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F) and register with an account of your choice. (or sign in if you're already registered).
+1. Go to [https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F](https://experience.dynamics.com/Account/Login/Register?returnUrl=%2Finsider%2F) and register with an account of your choice (or sign in if you're already registered).

     ![Register button](media/migration-register.PNG "Register button")